ThomasScottWhite/BehaviorClustering/README.md

 ## Overview

-The goal of this project is to take raw behavioral tracking data (for example, from DeepLabCut) and transform it into meaningful clusters of behavior.
-These clusters can then be used to generate visualizations (like heatmaps) and videos that help interpret and understand the data.
+The goal of this project is to take raw behavioral tracking data and transform it into meaningful clusters of behavior.
+These clusters can then be used to generate visualizations and videos that help interpret and understand the data.

 The pipeline is designed to:
 - **Clean** and **standardize** raw tracking data.